Dunnstoomb History, Family Crest & Coats of Arms

 The market-town and parish of Shiffnall in Shropshire was home to another branch of the family.
 "This place, formerly called Idsall, appears to have been of greater note than it is at present.
 It belonged to Earl Morcar prior to the Conquest, and at a period considerably later was the property of the family of Dunstanville, one of whom, Walter de Dunstanville, by the special command of Henry III., resided in the Marches, to protect them against the ravaging incursions of the Welsh.
 The estate afterwards came into the possession of the Badlesmeres, who obtained from Edward I. a market for two days in the week, and two yearly fairs."

 John Danstin, Dastyn or Daustin ( fl.
 1320), was an early English alchemist who "occupied, the foremost place among the alchemists of his time, and was the only master of his art in England.
 Originally a monk, he gave himself up to philosophical inquiries, and was reduced to the utmost poverty.
 The only record which remains to fix the period when Dastin lived is a letter which he addressed to Pope John XXII."

 Early History of the Dunnstoomb family

-Another 283 words (20 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstoomb History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dunnstoomb research.
+Another 142 words (10 lines of text) covering the years 1202 and 1291 are included under the topic Early Dunnstoomb History in all our PDF Extended History products and printed products wherever possible.

 Dunnstoomb Spelling Variations